Notary Public Practices and Procedures

 A notary holds an important public office and public trust.
-The notary serves the citizen or business by insuring the validity of documents and transactions.
+The notary serves the citizen or business by insuring the validity of signatures on documents and transactions.
 At the same time, the notary protects his or her own interests by avoiding liability for a financial loss which might result from improper practice.

 Frequently Asked Questions

-Visit our Notary Practice FAQ to find the answers to the most frequently asked questions about notary practice.
+Visit our Notary Public Practice FAQ to find the answers to the most frequently asked questions about notary practice.

 Using the Notary Public Handbook